-Plaintiff contends that the professional malpractice liability screening panel procedure pursuant to K.S.A. § 60-3502 confers a substantive right that is applicable in a Kansas legal malpractice action brought in federal court on the basis of diversity jurisdiction and requests the court to convene such a panel to consider his claims against defendant.
+Plaintiff contends that the professional malpractice liability screening panel procedure pursuant to K.S.A. § 60-3502 confers a substantive right that is applicable in a Kansas legal malpractice action brought in federal court on the basis of diversity jurisdiction and requests the court to convene such a panel to consider his claims against defendants.

-Defendant argues that the screening panel procedure pursuant to K.S.A. § 60-3502 has questionable applicability to the legal profession, and that, even if applicable, plaintiff's request should be denied in this instance because the convening of a professional malpractice screening panel is discretionary based on an interpretation of the statute in conjunction with Kansas Supreme Court Rule 142.
-Defendant further contends that plaintiff's request should be denied in any event because it was made outside the time period of 60 days after defendant was served with process allowed for such requests by Kansas Supreme Court Rule 142(d)(1).
+Defendants argue that the screening panel procedure pursuant to K.S.A. § 60-3502 has questionable applicability to the legal profession, and that, even if applicable, plaintiff's requests should be denied in this instance because the convening of a professional malpractice screening panel is discretionary based on an interpretation of the statute in conjunction with Kansas Supreme Court Rule 142.
+Defendants further contend that plaintiff's requests should be denied in any event because they were made outside the time period of 60 days after defendants were served with process allowed for such requests by Kansas Supreme Court Rule 142(d)(1).